Bubbly Pet

 ABTR has been a big name in Boston Terrier rescues in Alabama for many years.
 It is a non-profit organization that focuses solely on the specific breed.

-It not only serves the Alabama state but it also assists in nearby areas specifically the state of Louisiana, Georgia, Tennessee, Mississippi, and Florida.
+It not only serves Alabama state but also assists in nearby areas specifically the state of Louisiana, Georgia, Tennessee, Mississippi, and Florida.

 ABTR takes in Boston Terriers regardless of their medical condition and age.
 They then would find them foster homes.